brbass/ibex/install.rst

    -DCMAKE_INSTALL_PREFIX=/software/trilinos/bin \
    /software/trilinos/Trilinos

-- Make the program, run make from the build directory,
+- Run make from the build directory,

 ::

-   make install -j4
+   make install -j32

 - Add the following to your bashrc (with the correct paths):